dataiku/solutions-contrib/README.md

 Once you created a new project or joined an existing project, you can start it locally by running in the project folder:

-- `npm install` : This will install you the JS packages needed for the project (Vue, Quasar, axios ...).
+- `pnpm install` : This will install you the JS packages needed for the project (Vue, Quasar, axios ...).
-- `npm run dev` : This will run the node server
+- `pnpm run dev` : This will run the node server

 You should create a virtual env for the project where you can install the requirements.txt of the project , then you can start the backend of your project